yinglu1985/stanford_cs229/README.md

 clustering: We clustered the data here.

-question_generation: Most of our questions were generated through lots of prompting on ChatGPT manually; we mostly create a csv of the questions here.
+question_generation: Our questions were generated through lots of prompting on ChatGPT manually; we mostly create a csv of the questions here.

 RAG: We extract the document IDs and the RAG answer in this step.